 It is then the turn of the rootstock, which has to be previously cleared of any side branches at the base for 20-30 cm.

 - on the north side of the main stem (so that the bud straightens up by growing towards the sun),

 - at a height of 10-15 cm from the ground to avoid rain splashes (with possible fungal spores) and

 - possibly above a node (which will stop the knife from sliding accidentally)

 |Chip bud with first year bud||Chip bud with second year bud|

-The tape will be on for 4-6 weeks until callusing on the wound is well underway.
-The fronds of the rootstock will be left on the whole season; cutting back will only take place next year in February (late February for apples), just when the sap start to rise, but before it's too strong, which may "flood" the bud and kill it.
+The tape will be on for 4-6 weeks until callusing of the wound is well underway.
+The fronds of the rootstock will be left on the whole season; cutting back will only take place next year in February (late February for apples), just when the sap start to rise, but before the pull is too strong, which may "flood" the bud and kill it.